adafruit/Adafruit-Circuit-Playground-Tri-Color-E-Ink-Gizmo-PCB/README.md

 <a href="http://www.adafruit.com/products/4428"><img src="assets/4428.jpg?raw=true" width="500px"><br/>
 Click here to purchase one from the Adafruit shop</a>

-PCB files for the Adafruit Circuit Playgound Tri-Color E-Ink Gizmo.
+PCB files for the Adafruit Circuit Playground Tri-Color E-Ink Gizmo.

 Format is EagleCAD schematic and board layout
 * https://www.adafruit.com/product/4428